-Virtual machine server JIT configuration fields Field Description Virtualization Mode Emulation selects the Charon-SSP/4U or Charon-SSP/4V emulator, Intel VT-x/EPT informs the manager that the hardware prerequisites for running Charon-SSP/4U+ or Charon-SSP/4V+ are met.
+Virtual machine server JIT configuration fields Field Description Virtualization Mode Emulation selects the Charon-SSP/4U or Charon-SSP/4V emulator, Intel VT-x/EPT informs the manager the prerequisites for running Charon-SSP/4U+ or Charon-SSP/4V+ are met.
 This option is inactive on Charon-SSP/4M or if Charon-SSP/4U+/4V+ is not installed.
 Attempting to run Charon-SSP/4U+/4V+ on insufficient hardware will cause the instance to exit with an error message.
 For example, "MMU module insertion failed, please check if VT-X is enabled in BIOS" or "The host CPU doesn't support Intel VT-x / EPT").
-Check if your AWS instance runs on dedicated hardware if you encounter such errors.
+Check if your host system runs on dedicated hardware if you encounter such errors.
 DIT Optimization This option controls the Dynamic Instruction Translation (DIT).
 DIT is a just in time compilation technology to dynamically optimize the SPARC instruction execution on x86-64 platforms.
 It can be set to OFF , Client JIT , or Server JIT .
-The remainder of this table describes the Server JIT parameters ( not available on Charon-SSP/4M ).
+The remainder of this table describes the Server JIT parameters (not available on Charon-SSP/4M).
 DIT page size This option controls the size of the translation buffer holding the translated binary code that results from the DIT optimization.
 It can be increased to a maximum of 2048KB.
 This parameter should only be changed if the log file indicates that the DIT optimization was disabled because the translation buffer size was too small DIT code cache Size of cache between 1024MB and 8192MB in steps of 1024MB.
 FP boost ratio Defines the level of floating-point optimization.
 The parameter can be set to a value from 0 to 100.
 The default is 0 (= no boost).
-If customer applications are likely to benefit from floating point optimization, the value can be increased.
+Most floating-point applications will profit from increasing this ratio.
+However, some applications may not be compatible with the optimization resulting in degraded performance.
+So testing is required.
 INT boost ratio Defines the level of integer operation optimization.
 The parameter can be set to a value from 0 to 100.
 The default is 100 (= maximum boost).
 The higher the value the more resources are required.
 Hence high values are likely to provide most benefit if the guest system applications run for a long time.